ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 #### Scroll trigger (`"on": "scroll"`)
 Use this configuration to fire a request under certain conditions when the page is scrolled.
 Use `scrollSpec` to control when this will fire:
   - `scrollSpec` This object can contain `verticalBoundaries` and `horizontalBoundaries`.
 At least one of the two properties is required for a scroll event to fire.
 The values for both of the properties should be arrays of numbers containing the boundaries on which a scroll event is generated.
 For instance, in the following code snippet, the scroll event will be fired when page is scrolled vertically by 25%, 50% and 90%.
 Additionally, the event will also fire when the page is horizontally scrolled to 90% of scroll width.
+To keep the page performant, the scroll boundaries are rounded to the nearest multiple of `5`.

     ```javascript